-Firms may only use this method when they separately maintain two different records, one record being client by client and the other being bank account by bank account.
+Firms using this method need to ensure that they maintain two different records, one being client by client and the other being bank account by bank account.
 While the same transaction may generate a posting to each of these records, the two must be kept separately and then reconciled.
 Analysing a single record in two different ways does not meet this requirement.